-Antiquated Linguistics: Everyone periodically drops articles (such as "a," "my," and "this") from their speech to sound more poetic and old-fashioned.
-Latin lacks the definite and indefinite articles.
+Everyone drops articles (such as "a," "my," and "this") from their speech whenever meaning is clear, because Latin didn't have indefinite and finite articles and didn't like personal articles.

 In the slave market scenes, the prices mentioned are a fraction of what any slave - let alone a gladiator - would actually have cost at the time.
 Since understating the prices doesn't help the story, this is probably a genuine mistake.

 Several events in the show differ from the historical record.
 The initial escape was carried out by seizing kitchen utensils, Varnius survived the war and didn't even field troops until after Glaber's defeat, and Crassus wasn't given command until after the split between Spartacus and Crixus, and Crixus' death.

 The type of Roman armor known today as lorica segmentata (segmented plate armor) appears in the show but it was invented much later in the days of the Roman Empire.
 It is however, the most easily recognisable Roman armour, so chalk this one up to Small Reference Pools (along with the over-representation - and occasional misapplication! - of their famous testudo formation).